 What Do We Offer?

-- build strategy,
+- map the needs and build strategy,

-- measure the results quantitatively and qualitatively,
+- set indicators and measure the results quantitatively and qualitatively,

-- communicate the results.
+- communicate your impacts.

 We have successfully worked with diverse types of organisations:

 - public sector institutions (e.g. the Estonian Ministry of Social Affairs, the Estonian Ministry of the Interior);

 - corporations (e.g. PricewaterhouseCoopers, Telia Estonia);

 - enterprise associations (e.g. the Estonian Banking Association, the Responsible Business Forum Estonia);